Albania–India relations

 Albania–India relations are the international relations that exist between Albania and India.

-India maintains an honorary consul in Tirana.
-The Embassy of India in Bucharest, Romania is concurrently accredited to Albania and Moldova.
+The Embassy of India in Albania was opened in August 2024.
 Albania maintains two honorary consuls in Mumbai and Delhi.

 History

-Diplomatic relations between Albania and India were established in 1956.
-India has had an honorary consul in Tirana since 2004.
-Albania opened an embassy in New Delhi in early 2008 and the first Albanian Ambassador to India presented his credentials to the President in October 2010.
-However, the embassy was closed due to budget cuts by the Albanian government.
-Albania currently has two honorary consuls in Mumbai and Delhi.
+India and Albania established diplomatic relations in 1956.
+Albania had a Mission in New Delhi since early 2008 and the first Albanian Ambassador to India presented his credentials to the President in October 2010.
+The Mission was closed down in 2014.
+Government of India has opened a resident Mission in Albania in August 2024.
+Albanian Embassy in Beijing is currently accredited to India.

 The first foreign office consultations between the two countries was held in February 2003 in Tirana.
 Albanian President Rexhep Meidani visited Kolkata in 1997 to attend the funeral of Mother Teresa.
 Lulzim Basha became the first Albanian Foreign Minister to visit India in December 2008.

 On 27 November 2015 India and Albania abolished visas for diplomatic and service passports.